Call for evidence - inclusion health

 • RESET Project

-by Alex Leeder, over 1 year ago
+by Alex Leeder, almost 3 years ago

 Following Shropshire Council being awarded £1.4 million following a successful bid for funding to support rough sleepers and those at risk of rough sleeping via the Rough Sleepers Drug and Alcohol Treatment Grant provided by the Office of Health Improvement and Disparities (OHID) commissioned partners have worked together to establish the RESET project.